oasisprotocol/oasis-core/docs/adr/xxxx-vrf-elections.md

 This is safe to do with beta values generated via the bootstrap alpha string as it is up to the entity running the nodes in question as to which ones are a validator anyway.

+As a concession for the transition process, if the number of validators that submit proofs is less than the minimum number of validators configured in the scheduler, validator tie-breaks (and only validator tie-breaks) will be done by permuting the node list (as in the current PVSS beacon), using entropy from the block hash.

+As nodes are required to submit a VRF public key as part of non-genesis registrations, and each node will attempt to submit a VRF proof, this backward compatibility hack should only be triggered on the genesis epoch, and can be removed on the next major upgrade.

 ### Timekeeping Changes